 - contemporary dance is really popular?

-During carnival (February-early March) my recommendations are really essential as some carnival shows are amazing, whilst others are toe-curlingly kitsch.
+During carnival (February-early March) our recommendations are really essential as some carnival shows are amazing, whilst others are toe-curlingly kitsch.
 There are only so many “parodistas” that one can take.

 Are you doing this out of the goodness of your Good Guru Heart?

-Actually, no :).
-I started doing this for the benefit of the lovely people who stay at my guesthouse, often in response to their interests.
-However I am also a working musician (you can listen to one of my bands here) and as music is so amazing here in Uruguay, I really do want to make sure you’ll get to fall in love with it too while you are here.
+The Guru is a working musician (you can listen to one of her bands here) and as music is so amazing here in Uruguay, she really do want to make sure you’ll get to fall in love with it too while you are here.

-If you read Spanish, the Cartelera city guide is the most complete in my experience.
+If you read Spanish, the Cartelera city guide is another reasonable source but it’s not selective like the Guru’s tips are of course!